DeanDodds/MilestoneProject2/README.md

 - CSS Sphere  - <a href="https://cssdeck.com/blog/making-a-sphere-in-css/"> From Ran Enoch at CSSDECK.COM</a>
 - CSS Triangle - <a href="https://css-tricks.com/snippets/css/css-triangle/">Created by Chris Coyler - CSS-TRICKS</a>
 - addSUM function <a href ="https://medium.com/@chrisburgin95/rewriting-javascript-sum-an-array-dbf838996ed0">by Chris Burgin</a>
-- checkbox validation - <a href="https://www.javascripttutorial.net/javascript-dom/javascript-checkbox/"> by JavaScript Tutorial
+- checkbox validation - <a href="https://www.javascripttutorial.net/javascript-dom/javascript-checkbox/"> by JavaScript Tutorial</a>
 - mute function - <a href="https://stackoverflow.com/questions/14044761/how-to-mute-all-sound-in-a-page-with-js/37218500"> by Zach Saucier - Stackoverflow</a>

 ## Sounds <a id="sounds"></a>